 Gagarin Square in Komsomolsk-na-Amure

 Komsomolsk-na-Amure river station

-The plan of the city looks like a ray system, it’s such a “city-sun”.
+The plan of Komsomolsk-on-Amur looks like a ray system, it’s such a “city-sun”.
 Architectural ensembles of the city are examples of “palace” monumental architecture.
-At present there are over 130 objects of cultural heritage in the city.
-National cultural centers and ethnography museums are open in Komsomolsky, Amursky and Solnechny districts of the city.
+At present, there are over 130 objects of cultural heritage.
+National cultural centers and ethnography museums are open in Komsomolsky, Amursky and Solnechny districts.

-Tourist and recreation objects located in the city and neighboring districts offer various types of activities: mountain skiing, rafting, walking and equestrian tours and fishing.
+Travel agencies of Komsomolsk-on-Amur offer tourists a variety of tours around the city and surrounding areas.
+Tourist and recreation objects located in the city and neighboring districts offer various types of activities: mountain skiing, rafting, walking and equestrian tours, and fishing.

 Tourist activities in Komsomolsk-on-Amur and neighboring districts last all year round.
 There are modern comfortable hotels, a developed net of restaurants with various national cuisines and a lot of tourist sites.